Learning Management System

 Instructional Development Services (IDS) offers a variety of options for faculty to receive Blackboard training.
-Click on a title below to:

 This is the first in a series of four workshops on teaching with Blackboard.
 It will help you to begin creating your Blackboard course site.
 You will learn how to organize your course site and add the content you need to provide to your students.
 Topics covered in this workshop include: building a course menu; managing course appearance; creating announcements; creating course content (including files, folders and tool links); adding multimedia from YouTube, Flickr and SlideShare; editing content; and managing users.

-Blackboard 2: Assignments & Assessments
+- Blackboard 2: Assessments (Update 2016)

 Blackboard allows you to create tests, quizzes, assignments and surveys to facilitate high-stakes assessment or simply to provide students with guided practice.
 This workshop will teach you how to create these kinds of assessments and activities.
 Topics include creating and deploying tests, quizzes, surveys and assignments; making tests secure; and creating and grading with rubrics.

 - Blackboard 3: Grades (Update 2016)

 Whether you are using integrated Blackboard assignments or looking for a place to record grades on work submitted outside of Blackboard, the Grade Center gives you a secure online environment in which to manage student grades.
 This workshop will teach you how to create grade columns, weighted grades, organize your Grade Center, download grades to Excel and more.

 Blackboard's integrated interactive tools give you the ability to facilitate interaction and communication with and amongst your students.
 Use these tools to create opportunities for self-reflection, conversation and collaboration.
 In this workshop, you will learn about the basics of creating and using discussion boards, journals, wikis and blogs.